shoff/ShadowbaneCacheViewer/README.md

 The actual .cache files that were contained in the game are the property of the owner of the Shadownbane intellectual property and are not contained in this repository.
 Don't bother asking me for them because I will not send them to you.
 Sorry.

+This project makes heavy use of [ArraySegments (by ) Stephen Cleary](http://arraysegments.codeplex.com/)